-Our Russia 2018 sweepstakes spreadsheet (built in Excel) has the ability to:
+Our Russia World Cup 2018 Spreadsheet (built in Excel) has the ability to:

 - Automatically update the actual scores when the tournament is on, direct to the spreadsheet (no need to capture them yourself!)